 Cream Puffs Recipe

 Step Five: Beat in the Eggs

-Remove from heat and beat in the eggs all at once.
-Be sure to beat the mixture until it’s smooth.
-I placed all the cracked eggs in the 4-cup measuring cup and dumped them all at once into the saucepan.
+Remove from heat and beat in the eggs all at once, being sure to beat the mixture until smooth.
+I placed all the cracked eggs in the 4-cup measuring cup and dumped them into the saucepan.

 Add the eggs

 Drop dough by scant 1/4 cupfuls about 2-3 inches apart on an ungreased cookie sheet.
-You can also use parchment paper like I did as shown in the picture.
+You can also use parchment paper like I did in the picture.

+Cream Puffs Recipe